-How much does a geothermal heating and cooling system cost to install?
+How much does a geothermal heat pump cost?

 Geothermal heat pump cost

-A geothermal heat pump costs $15,000 to $35,000 to install on average, depending on the system size and loop type.
-A geothermal heating system costs $4,000 to $8,000 per ton to install on average.
+A geothermal heat pump costs $15,000 to $35,000 installed on average, depending on the system size and loop type.
+A geothermal heating system costs $4,000 to $8,000 per ton installed.
 Geothermal heating and cooling costs 25% to 65% less to run than conventional heat pumps.

 *Based on 24 project costs reported by HomeGuide members.